grscheller/neovim-notes/VimSpecificFeatures.md

 ### Last search pattern register

-The last search pattern register `"/` is readable from *Normal Mode*.
+The last search pattern register `"/` is readable from *normal mode*.
-You can assign values to it in *Command Mode* via
+You can assign values to it in *command mode* via

 ```
    :let @/ = "Some String"